alexpfox/coffeequalitygraders/README.md

 I have some concerns about the smallish size of the dataset at ~1300 rows, but should be able to scrape new additions from mid-2018 to current if needed.

-I intend to develop a flask app and add visualizations using d3 eventually.
+I'd like to develop a flask app and add visualizations using d3 eventually.